 Research in Alzheimer's disease still aims at elucidating the basic pathomechanisms.
 Animal models are important for research, particularly in testing some of the potential therapeutic approaches.
 There is considerable research in progress at the various centers, some of which is funded by the National Institute of Aging of the National Institutes of Health.

 Over 300 different compounds are at various stages of development for the treatment of Alzheimer's disease.
 These are classified and described.
 There are non-pharmacological approaches such as vagal nerve stimulation and cerebrospinal fluid shunting, which are in clinical trials.
-Selected 195 clinical trials are listed, of which 140 are still in progress and 55 were discontinued for various reasons.
+As of April 2017, the number of clinical trials of AD on US Government clinical trials web site was over 1900.
+Selected 234 clinical trials are listed, of which 165 are still in progress and 69 were discontinued for various reasons.